Educational Technology [Base Service]

-This service provides districts with consultation, design, project management, and installation of a Voice Over Internet Protocol (VoIP) system.
-Customization of additional global features is available.
+This service provides districts with consultation, design, project management, and installation of a Voice over Internet Protocol (VoIP) system.

 In addition, districts may purchase ongoing support for the VoIP system utilizing Ulster County Infrastructure and the centralized data center.
 This includes:

 - Voice system management tasks including additions, moves, and changes related to voicemail boxes and user phone extensions.